3 Nights in Berlin

 Enjoy Local Brews

 A pub crawl is ideal for experiencing Frankfurt’s vibrant nightlife.
-Germany's may be famous for beers, but don't miss out of Apfelwein, the sour hard cider Frankfurt and its surroundings are known for (you can drink it "pure," but many order it mixed with sparkling water or carbonated lemonade to reduce the sourness).
+Germany's may be famous for beers, but don't miss out on Frankfurts speciality: Apfelwein.
+This sour hard cider is everywhere in Frankfurt and its surroundings (you can drink it "pure," but many order it mixed with sparkling water or carbonated lemonade to reduce the sourness).
 To head from bar to bar, visit Schweizer Strasse in Old Sachsenhausen.
 This tree-line commercial street houses plenty of pubs and taverns that brew their own Apfelwein, but naturally offer plenty of local beers and wines as well.

 Day 14